Last modified on January 2021

 Life-long hormone therapy may be required if there is a deficit in sex hormones after the completion of induced puberty.

-In very rare cases, surgery is performed as a treatment for delayed puberty.
+In very rare cases, surgery is performed as a treatment for this condition.
 This may be due to the formation of tumours in the reproductive organs or endocrine glands that act as an inhibition in the child’s sexual development.
 However, surgery is avoided as much as possible as there are other forms of constitutional growth delay treatment available.

-If delayed puberty is due to pituitary tumours, then this condition has to be treated surgically.
+If a delay in puberty occurs due to pituitary tumours, then this condition has to be treated surgically.

 “Puberty progresses at a different pace in each child.
 I always remind parents that their first and foremost priority should be to help their child feel comfortable in their body.
 Puberty can be a challenging time for children and our job is to provide them a safe environment and boost their self-esteem.”